 If someone were moving to Salt Lake City, what tips or advice would you give them to help them settle in and get to know the city?

 One of the best parts about moving to Salt Lake City is the diversity of neighborhoods.
-Each has its own vibe, demographic, and will make your experience living in Salt Lake City very different.
+Each has its own vibe, demographic, and will make your experience living in Salt Lake City very different (see 50 facts about Salt Lake neighborhoods).

 - 9th and 9th – Area extending from 800 East to 1100 East and 800 South to 1300 South; 9th and 9th is often described as a mini-city within Salt Lake City.